cncf/tag-security/community/assessments/projects/k8gb/self-assessment.md

 To increase the software supply chain security, we encourage our users to consume k8gb container images with Kyverno's admission webhook
-([/policy](https://kyverno.io/docs/writing-policies/verify-images/sigstore/#verifying-image-signatures)) that will ensure that images are signed and nobody had tampered with them.
+([/policy](https://kyverno.io/docs/writing-policies/verify-images/sigstore/#verifying-image-signatures)) that will ensure that images are signed and nobody had tempered with them.
 Our public key that can be used to verify this is in the root or our repository.

 ## Overview

-k8gb is implemented using the Kubernetes operator pattern with a single CRD to enable Global Load Balancing. k8gb provides independent GSLB capability to any Ingress or Service without a dedicated management cluster, instead relying on timeproof DNS. k8gb has no single point of failure, and uses Kubernetes native application health checks (such as liveness and readiness probes) to update DNS to aid in load balancing decisions.
+k8gb is implemented using the Kubernetes operator pattern with a single CRD (Custom Resource Definition) to enable Global Load Balancing. k8gb provides independent GSLB (Global Server Load Balancing) capability to any Ingress or Service without a dedicated management cluster, instead relying on timeproof DNS (Domain Name System). k8gb has no single point of failure, and uses Kubernetes native application health checks (such as liveness and readiness probes) to update DNS records to aid in load balancing decisions.

 ### Background

-Global enterprises moving to the cloud need a global load balancer to make decisions based on Kubernetes services.
-Proprietary software and vendors exist, but these are expensive, complex, and not cloud native.
-Some require dedicated hardware and run outside Kubernetes.
+Global enterprises moving to the cloud need a global load balancer to make intelligent routing decisions based on the health and availability of Kubernetes services across multiple clusters and geographic regions.
+Traditional proprietary software and vendor solutions exist, but these are often expensive, complex, and not cloud native.
+Many require dedicated hardware appliances and operate outside the Kubernetes ecosystem, creating operational overhead and vendor lock-in.

-k8gb is a vendor-neutral, CNCF Sandbox project.
-It is the only cloud native Kubernetes Global Load Balancer. k8gb does not require any special software or hardware - it relies only on OSS / CNCF projects, and fits with existing Kubernetes workflows like: GitOps, Kustomize, and Helm.
+k8gb addresses these challenges as a vendor-neutral, CNCF (Cloud Native Computing Foundation) Sandbox project.
+It is designed as a cloud-native Kubernetes Global Load Balancer that operates entirely within the Kubernetes ecosystem.
+Unlike traditional solutions, k8gb does not require any special software, dedicated hardware, or external management systems - it relies exclusively on open source software (OSS) and CNCF projects, integrating seamlessly with existing Kubernetes workflows such as GitOps, Kustomize, and Helm package management.

 ### Actors

 The individual parts of k8gb that interact to provide the desired functionality.

 - CoreDNS
-  - Role: Embedded [custom CoreDNS](https://github.com/k8gb-io/coredns-crd-plugin) to serve DNS requests.
+  - Role: Embedded [custom CoreDNS](https://github.com/k8gb-io/coredns-crd-plugin) to serve DNS (Domain Name System) requests.
   - Isolation: runs as its own Pod
 - ExternalDNS
   - Role: Integrated ExternalDNS to automate zone delegation configuration.
   - Isolation: runs as its own Pod
 - k8gb Controller
-  - Role: Coordinates logic according to the GSLB strategy.
+  - Role: Coordinates logic according to the GSLB (Global Server Load Balancing) strategy.
   - Isolation: runs as its own Pod

 ### Actions